tbrowder/PB-Lottery/README.md

 To avoid confusion, if both locations exist, the using routine checks both locations and uses the pdf file with the latest results.

-The drawing record results are extracted from the official pdf results file and are are kept in a file named `draws.txt`.
+The drawing record results are extracted from the official pdf results file and are kept in a file named `draws.txt`.
 New results are added to end of that file in draw date order.

 You ticket records must be in a file named `my-tickets.txt`.